Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers

-A single attention head outputs $\approx50\%$ probability for the names provided in the prompt, indicating that the model knows that the final answer is one of the two names provided.
-But it cannot distinguish which one is correct.
-The model attends roughly equally to both the names in the dependent clause (see \cref{fig:attention_patterns_ioi_layers_1_heads_1}), indicating that a single attention head cannot jointly encode the information required to \textbf{(i)} identify which token serves as the correct referent and \textbf{(ii)} propagate that information to the prediction position.
-The roles of ``reference detection'' and ``copying'' appear to be functionally incompatible within a single attention mechanism.
+A zero-layer model (acting as a bigram) predicts every name token with an equal probability of $\approx \nicefrac{1}{N_{names}}= 16.7\%$, as the \texttt{<MID>} token must predict a name without utilizing prior context.
+When extending to a single-layer, single-head model, it assigns $\approx0.5$ probability for the names provided in the prompt.
+However, it cannot distinguish which one is correct.
+As shown in \cref{fig:attention_patterns_ioi_layers_1_heads_1}, the \texttt{<MID>} token attends roughly equally to both the names in the dependent clause, indicating that a single attention head cannot jointly encode the information required to \textbf{(i)} identify which token serves as the correct referent and \textbf{(ii)} propagate that information to the prediction position.
+The roles of ``reference detection'' and ``copying'' appear to be functionally incompatible within the attention mechanism with a single head.

-Following \citet{elhage2021mathematical}, we analyze the QK and OV circuit to understand the failure mode of the single-head model.
+We analyze the QK and OV circuits to understand the failure mode of the single-head model.
 From the QK circuit (see \cref{fig:qk_circuit_layers_1_heads_1}), we observe that the \texttt{<MID>} token attends almost uniformly to all tokens.
-And from the OV circuit (see \cref{fig:ov_circuit_layers_1_heads_1}) shows that each name token makes a high positive contribution to its own logit but a small negative contribution to the logit of the other name.
-Due to the uniform attention pattern, these contributions average out, resulting in similar logits for both names.
+And the OV circuit (see \cref{fig:ov_circuit_layers_1_heads_1}) shows that each name token makes a high positive contribution to its own logit but small negative contributions to the logits for other names.
+The uniform attention pattern averages these contributions, resulting in similar logits for both names.